-Mental Health support- additional time will be purchased to provide students who do not qualify under medi-cal with the resources needed to do well in school.
+CCE will draw on relationships with professional colleagues and students' families for continued guidance and support.
+Mental Health support will be provided for students and families as a resource to improve chronic attendance and suspension rates (behavior).
 Student attendance, behavior data and progress monitoring will be closely monitored by the MTSS team which includes administrators, counselor and intervention team.
 Student progress will be monitored via the SST process.